erichengler/weekend-react-gallery/README.md

 Duration: A few days of work over a two week period

 The project contains a gallery of images.
-These pictures are of important people or things in my life.
-Each image has a title, a description and a thumbs-up icon with the number of likes the image has.
+These images are of important people or things in my life!
+Each image has a title, a description, a delete icon and a thumbs-up icon with the number of likes the image has.
 The width of the gallery maxes out at 3 images wide.
+Users can post a new gallery item by using the form at the top of the page.

-I came back to this assignment and moved the data (titles, images, descriptions and likes) to a database to attempt some stretch goals.
+I came back to this assignment and moved the data (titles, images, descriptions and likes) to a database to attempt some stretch goals and to get some more practice in.

 ## Preview